waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Menu Navigation
 - In the party screen, the 'SWITCH' option is used to reorder Pokémon.
 The 'MOVE' option is for reordering a Pokémon's moves.
 Confusing these leads to menu loops.
+- Fire-type moves (like EMBER) are not very effective against Fire-types (like Quilava).